nicholasdille/container-slides/160_gitlab_ci/110_triggers/exercise.md

 Triggering another pipeline requires a seconds project:

-1. Create a new project (anywhere!)
+1. Create a new project, e.g. a private project called `trigger`
 1. Add `.gitlab-ci.yml` with the following content to the root of new project:
     ```yaml
     test: